Abdulr-intija/IntijaVid/ReadMe.md

 [![](https://jitpack.io/v/Abdulr-intija/IntijaVid.svg)](https://jitpack.io/#Abdulr-intija/IntijaVid)

 To start using this helper,
-* Add the Maven JitPack repository to your app's build.gradle file
+* Add reference to Maven JitPack repository to your app's build.gradle file
 ```
 repositories {
    ...